 It’s easy (and fun) to complain about high school woes, but you can make your complaints useful by thinking about your reasoning behind them.
 Who doesn’t want to gain more insight into themselves?

 One of the keys to success is learning to “begin with the end in mind.”
 You don’t need to have an exact plan now, but thinking about the big picture early on means that it’ll be easier to make a plan when you’re ready to take that next step.
+For some ideas on how you can begin cultivating successful habits in your high school days, read our blog on that very topic here.

 Be open to new things, work hard through your struggles, and keep an eye out for your strengths, especially those strengths unrelated to academics.
 Your high school experience will prepare you for your post-graduation plans, whether they be college or any other adventure.